stellar-labs/multislice-string/README.md

 ```

 ```
-Error: multisliceString expects parameter 1 to be a string
+InvalidArgumentException: multisliceString expects parameter 1 to be a string
     at multisliceString (C:\\stellar-labs\multislice-string\index.js:32:15)
     at Object.<anonymous> (C:\\stellar-labs\multislice-string\example\example-3.js:4:2)
     at Module._compile (module.js:652:30)